imbesky/c-learn/Basics2.md

 `// single-line comment`

 - extends till the end of the line
-- don¡¯t need to specify end
+- don't need to specify end

 2. multi-line